top of page

 Body

-The size of the ZV-E10 is only really comfortable with very small and light lenses.
-The Sirui 75mm is about as far as I would want to go with weight (450g), but it already sticks out way too much near the mount for it to be comfortable (see below).
-That is largely Sirui's lens design at fault there, but Sony are not giving them much to work with on the grip design.
+The size of the ZV-E10 is only really comfortable with small and light lenses.
+This Sirui 75mm lens is about as far as I would like to go with size and weight (466g).
+Plus, there are some uncomfortable sharp angles that dig into your fingers at the back of this lens (see below).
+Although this is a slight criticism of Sirui's design, Sony are not giving them much room to work with on ZV-E10's grip.

 The flip out screen is nice for shooting video of yourself when vlogging or using it as a webcam, but it's also great for shooting low angle portrait orientation images too.
 For this reason it's also useful for me when shooting bokeh panos since I'm much more used to shooting them in portrait orientation and usually can't see the screen when angled for the upper rows.
 It's not as convenient to just pull it up for quick low level shots, but it's still nice to have options and I love that you can have the screen facing inwards to protect it when putting the camera in a bag or just carrying it around.
 The size, resolution and brightness of the rear LCD is decent (not vastly different to most other modern Sony's).

-The lack of a viewfinder will bother some people, but for me (shooting friendly wildlife at their level) this has not been an issue.
+The lack of a viewfinder will bother some photographers, but for me (shooting friendly wildlife at their level) this has not been a huge issue.
 An optional viewfinder would have been nice here, but the windshield unfortunately uses that to connect to the camera.
 The only other thing I don't like it how awkward the SD card is to remove.
 Coming out between the battery the door, there is little to get hold of and good luck doing that with gloves.

 Controls